-Whilst each product asset is different, perhaps one of the most compelling reasons for investing in private credit is the generally higher yields on offer in comparison to the liquid public alternatives.
-As we can see in Figure 2 below, Mercer (an asset management firm) reported there has been a consistent outperformance of US senior private debt compared to syndicated loans between 2010-2020.
+Perhaps one of the most compelling reasons for investing in private credit is the generally higher yields on offer in comparison to the liquid public alternatives.
+As we can see in Figure 2 below, Mercer (an asset management firm) reported a consistent outperformance of US senior private debt compared to syndicated loans between 2010-2020.